SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/L - k-Nearest Neighbor Classifier.md

 ## Notes

-- $k$-NN Classifiers are lazy learners.
-    - It does not build models explicitly.
+- $k$-NN Classifiers are lazy learners as it does not build models explicitly.
-- *Training* is very efficient.
-- Classifying unknown test instances is relatively expensive.
+- *Training* is very efficient but classifying unknown test instances is relatively expensive.